-- 375 (a) The city council shall hold regular meetings at such times and places as shall be - 376 prescribed by ordinance.
+- 377 (a) The city council shall hold regular meetings at such times and places as shall be 378 prescribed by ordinance. - 379 (b) Special meetings of the city council may be held on call of the mayor or any member of

-- 377 (b) Special meetings of the city council may be held on call of the mayor or three members - 378 of the city council.
-Notice of such special meetings shall be served on all other members - personally, or by telephone personally, at least 48 hours in advance of the meeting.
-Such - 380 notice to councilmembers shall not be required if the mayor and all councilmembers are - present when the special meeting is called.
-Such notice of any special meeting may be - waived by a councilmember in writing before or after such a meeting, and attendance at the - 383 meeting shall also constitute a waiver of notice on any business transacted in such - 384 councilmembers presence.
-Only the business stated in the call may be transacted at the - 385 special meeting. - 386 (c) All meetings of the city council shall be public to the extent required by law and notice - 387 to the public of special meetings shall be made fully as is reasonably possible as provided by - 388 Code Section 50-14-1 of the O.C.G.A., or other such applicable laws as are or may hereafter - 389 be enacted.
+- personally, or by telephone personally, at least 48 hours in advance of the meeting.
+Such - 382 notice to councilmembers shall not be required if the mayor and all councilmembers are - 383 present when the special meeting is called.
+Such notice of any special meeting may be - waived by a councilmember in writing before or after such a meeting, and attendance at the - 385 meeting shall also constitute a waiver of notice on any business transacted in such - 386 councilmember's presence.
+Only the business stated in the call may be transacted at the - 387 special meeting. - 388 (c) All meetings of the city council shall be public to the extent required by law, and notice - 389 to the public of special meetings shall be made fully as is reasonably possible as provided by - 390 Code Section 50-14-1 of the O.C.G.A. or such other applicable laws as are or may hereafter - 391 be enacted.

-11 LC 26 3363 390 SECTION 2.20.
-391 Rules of procedure.
-392 (a) The city council shall adopt its rules of procedure and order of business consistent with 393 the provisions of this charter and shall provide for keeping a journal of its proceedings, which 394 shall be a public record.
-395 (b) All committees and committee chairs and officers of the city council shall be appointed 396 by the mayor and shall serve at the pleasure of the mayor.
-The mayor shall have the power 397 to appoint new members to any committee at any time.
-398 SECTION 2.21.
-399 Quorum; voting.
-Quotum, Foung.
-400 (a) Three councilmembers shall constitute a quorum and shall be authorized to transact 401 business of the city council.
-Voting on the adoption of ordinances shall be by voice vote and 402 the vote shall be recorded in the journal, but any member of the city council shall have the 403 right to request a roll call vote and such vote shall be recorded in the journal.
-Except as 404 otherwise provided in this charter, the affirmative vote of three councilmembers shall be 405 required for the adoption of any ordinance, resolution, or motion.
-406 (b) No member of the city council shall abstain from voting on any matter properly brought 407 before the council for official action except when such councilmember has a conflict of 408 interest which is disclosed in writing prior to or at the meeting and made a part of the 409 minutes.
-Any member of the city council present and eligible to vote on a matter and 410 refusing to do so for any reason other than a properly disclosed and recorded conflict of 411 interest shall be deemed to have acquiesced or concurred with the members of the majority 412 who did vote on the question involved.
-413 SECTION 2.22.
-414 Ordinance form; procedures.
-Oramance form, procedures.
-415 (a) Every proposed ordinance shall be introduced in writing and in the form required for 416 final adoption.
-No ordinance shall contain a subject which is not expressed in its title.
-The 417 enacting clause shall be "It is hereby ordained by the governing authority of the City of 418 Menlo" and every ordinance shall so begin.
-419 (b) An ordinance may be introduced by any councilmember and be read at a regular or 420 special meeting of the city council.
-Ordinances shall be considered and adopted or rejected by the city council in accordance with the rules which it shall establish; provided, however, an ordinance shall not be adopted the same day it is introduced, except for emergency ordinances provided in Section 2.24 of this charter.
-Upon introduction of any ordinance, the clerk shall as soon as possible distribute a copy to the mayor and to each councilmember and shall file a reasonable number of copies in the office of the clerk and at such other public places as the city council may designate.
+14 LC 28 6914ER/AP SECTION 2.20.
+Rules of procedure. (a) The city council shall adopt its rules of procedure and order of business consistent with the provisions of this charter and shall provide for keeping a journal of its proceedings, which shall be a public record. (b) All committees and committee chairpersons and officers of the city council shall be appointed by the mayor and shall serve at the pleasure of the mayor.
+The mayor shall have the power to appoint new members to any committee at any time.
+SECTION 2.21.
+Quorum; voting.
+Quorum, voing. (a) Four councilmembers shall constitute a quorum and shall be authorized to transact business of the city council.
+Voting on the adoption of ordinances shall be by voice vote, and the vote shall be recorded in the journal; but any member of the city council shall have the right to request a roll call vote, and such vote shall be recorded in the journal.
+Except as otherwise provided in this charter, the affirmative vote of four councilmembers shall be required for the adoption of any ordinance, resolution, or motion. (b) No member of the city council shall abstain from voting on any matter properly brought before the city council for official action except when such councilmember has a conflict of interest which is disclosed in writing prior to or at the meeting and made a part of the journal.
+Any member of the city council present and eligible to vote on a matter and refusing to do so for any reason other than a properly disclosed and recorded conflict of interest shall be deemed to have acquiesced or concurred with the members of the majority who did vote on the question involved.
+The mayor shall vote only in the case of tie or in the case where his or her vote will provide the fourth affirmative vote required for approval of a matter.
+SECTION 2.22.
+Action requiring an ordinance.